Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM0.rst

 Some basic principles
 --------------------------

-This following is some very introductory material, there are many books and papers that can provide more thorough coverage of each of these topics.
+Some introductory material, that is covered in many books and papers more thoroughly.

 .. toctree::
    :maxdepth: 2